 Mohenjo-Daro was an elaborately constructed city with streets laid out evenly at right angles and a sophisticated drainage system.
 The Great Bath, a central structure at the site, was heated and seems to have been a focal point for the community.
 The citizens were skilled in the use of metals such as copper, bronze, lead, and tin (as evidenced by artworks such as the bronze statue of the Dancing Girl and by individual seals) and cultivated barley, wheat, peas, sesame, and cotton.
 Trade was an important source of commerce and it is thought that ancient Mesopotamian texts which mention Magan and Meluhha refer to India generally or, perhaps, Mohenjo-Daro specifically.
 Artifacts from the Indus Valley region have been found at sites in Mesopotamia though their precise point of origin in India is not always clear.

 The people of the Harappan Civilization worshipped many gods and engaged in ritual worship.
 Statues of various deities (such as Indra, the god of storm and war) have been found at many sites and, chief among them, terracotta pieces depicting the Shakti (the Mother Goddess) suggesting a popular, common worship of the feminine principle.
-In about 1500 BCE it is thought another race, known as the Aryans, migrated into India through the Khyber Pass and assimilated into the existing culture, perhaps bringing their gods with them.
-While it is widely accepted that the Aryans brought the horse to India, there is some debate as to whether they introduced new deities to the region or simply influenced the existing belief structure.
-The Aryans are thought to have been pantheists (nature worshippers) with a special devotion to the sun and it seems uncertain they would have had anthropomorphic gods.
+In c.
+2000 - c.1500 BCE it is thought another race, known as the Aryans, migrated into India through the Khyber Pass and assimilated into the existing culture, bringing their gods and the language of Sanskrit with them which they then introduced to the region's existing belief system.
+Who the Aryans were and what effect they had on the indigenous people continues to be debated but it is generally acknowledged that, at about the same time as their arrival, the Harappan culture began to decline.

-At about this same time (c.
-1700-1500 BCE) the Harappan culture began to decline.
-Scholars cite climate change as one possible reason.
-The Indus River is thought to have begun flooding the region more regularly (as evidenced by approximately 30 feet or 9 meters of silt at Mohenjo-Daro) and the great cities were abandoned.
-Other scholars cite the Aryan migration as more of an invasion of the land which brought about a vast displacement of the populace.
-Among the most mysterious aspects of Mohenjo-Daro is the vitrification of parts of the site as though it had been exposed to intense heat which melted the brick and stone.
+Racialist writers and political philosophers of the early 20th century CE, following the lead of the German philologist Max Muller (l.
+1823-1900 CE), claimed the Indus Valley Civilization fell to an invasion of light-skinned Aryans but this theoy has now long been discredited.
+Equally untenable is the theory that the people were driven south by extra-terrestrials.
+Among the most mysterious aspects of Mohenjo-daro is the vitrification of parts of the site as though it had been exposed to intense heat which melted the brick and stone.
 This same phenomenon has been observed at sites such as Traprain Law in Scotland and attributed to the results of warfare.
-Speculation regarding the destruction of the city by some kind of ancient atomic blast (possibly the work of aliens from other planets) is not generally regarded as credible.
+Speculation regarding the destruction of the city by some kind of ancient atomic blast, however, (the work of aliens from other planets) is not generally regarded as credible.

 The Vedic Period